iamfitz7/Cybersecurity_Portfolio/README.md

 This repository documents my hands-on work in **networking, cybersecurity, and SOC-style defensive investigations**.

 This is **not a code repository**.
-It is **evidence of practical technical work**—how I build environments, validate behavior, investigate security signals, and document findings using screenshots, logs, configurations, and structured write-ups.
+It is **evidence of practical technical work on how I build environments, validate behavior, investigate security signals, and document findings using screenshots, logs, configurations, and structured write-ups.**

 ---